-On October 17, 2014, we initiated a demand for arbitration with the American Arbitration Association.
-This demand for arbitration pertains to the Phusion joint venture and the matter is against the Phosphagenics Entities.
-The Phosphagenics Entities have made counter claims of breaches against the Company and Phusion (see Note 8).
+On October 17, 2014, we initiated a demand for arbitration with the American Arbitration Association, case number 01-14-0001-7373.
+The Phosphagenics Entities have made counter claims of breaches against the Company and Phusion (see Note 9).
+At December 31, 2015, cash and cash equivalents includes \$366,000 which is available to be used by Phusion to fund future product development initiatives currently under consideration by PSI Parent, PSI and us.

-NOTE 10 - EARNINGS PER SHARE
+NOTE 11 - EARNINGS PER SHARE

 Basic earnings per share ("EPS") excludes dilution and is computed by dividing income available to common stockholders by the weighted-average number of common shares outstanding for the period.
 Diluted EPS reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock or resulted in the issuance of common stock that shared in the earnings of the entity.
 Diluted EPS also utilizes the treasury stock method which prescribes a theoretical buy back of shares from the theoretical proceeds of all options and warrants outstanding during the period.
-Since there is a large number of options and warrants outstanding, fluctuations in the actual market price can have a variety of results for each period presented.
+Since there is a large number of options and Warrants outstanding, fluctuations in the actual market price can have a variety of results for each period presented.